k-Mixup Regularization for Deep Learning via Optimal Transport: Manifold Cluster Structure Preservation

-The use of an optimal coupling for producing vicinal data points makes it likely that vicinal datapoints reflect the local structure of the dataset.
+Using an optimal coupling for producing vicinal data points makes it likely that vicinal data points reflect local dataset structure.
 Below we argue that as $k$ increases, the vicinal couplings will preserve manifold support, preserve cluster structure, and interpolate labels between clusters.